jerpint/jerpint.github.io/_posts/2024-11-06-diffusion-gol.md

 ## TL;DR

-In this post, we we will be using Stable Diffusion to animate the [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+In this post, we we will be using [ControlNet](https://huggingface.co/docs/diffusers/en/using-diffusers/controlnet) to animate the [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 <div style="display: flex; justify-content: space-between;">